yourfavoriteneighborhoodpochacco/bobablitz/README.md

 The full game, including binaries and large asset files, is **not currently uploaded** due to:
 - **File size limitations** on GitHub (Unreal Engine produces very large compiled files)
 - **Sensitive files and keys** included in engine plugins that cannot be publicly shared
 - Ongoing development—assets and builds are still being polished
-* I'm currently having difficulty uploading my code and source files to the repository due to issues with GitHub LFS and various Unreal Engine assets not properly being filtered in the .gitignore
+-  I'm currently having difficulty uploading my code and source files to the repository due to issues with GitHub LFS and various Unreal Engine assets not properly being filtered in the .gitignore.
+As a result, a sample file including source code and my .uproject file but without assets due to numerous errors and difficulties with GitHub's LFS system.

 This repository currently contains **source files, project configuration, and content assets** that are safe to share publicly.
 These files allow developers to explore the structure of the project or contribute to development without exposing large binaries or sensitive information.